 They make money ONLY if they can get you to modify your equipment

-- so they tell you that you really need to do it of course !!
+- so they tell you that you really need to do it (even when you should NOT do it !!) of course !!

 They use mystical and unverifiable subjective words like 'more air', 'better definition', or they misuse technical terms

 like 'Headroom'... saying lowering noise by 2 db automatically gives you more 'headroom' (it doesn't).